 Here are a couple of common actions in the “Properties” window to get you started:

 Adding/Removing launchers.
 Click the “Launcher” entry on the left side.
 The right panel has two columns: on the left a list of application icons currently displayed on the toolbar, while on the right a list of all desktop applications installed.
+Use the arrows to move items up/down.

 Add: select the application you want from the list in the right column, click the “left arrow” icon on the middle and then click the “Apply” button, to instantly add it to the toolbar.